sadik-smd/processor-sdk-doc-fork/source/linux/Foundational_Components/Power_Management/pm_wakeup_sources.rst

             };
          };

-   Here, we chain the IRQ to the pinctrl driver using the second interrupts-extended entry.
-The wake IRQ framework in Linux works in such a way that the second entry gets marked as a wakeup source, and then the pinctrl driver is informed that the pad 0x1a0 in this case is to be configured as a wakeup pad when system enters Deep Sleep.
+   The IRQ is chained to the pinctrl driver using the second interrupts-extended entry.
+The wake IRQ framework in Linux works so that the second entry gets marked as a wakeup source, and then the pinctrl driver is informed that the pad, 0x1a0 in this case, is to be configured as a wakeup pad when system enters Deep Sleep.

    Main GPIO wakeup can only be tested when `k3-am62x-sk-lpm-wkup-sources.dtso <https://git.ti.com/cgit/ti-linux-kernel/ti-linux-kernel/tree/arch/arm64/boot/dts/ti/k3-am62x-sk-lpm-wkup-sources.dtso?h=11.02.08>`__ overlay is loaded.
 Please refer to :ref:`How to enable DT overlays<howto_dt_overlays>` for more details.

-   To use main_gpio as a wakeup source, ensure gpio is a wake-irq in /proc/interrupts:
+   To use main_gpio as a wakeup source, ensure gpio is a wake-irq in :file:`/proc/interrupts`:

    .. code-block:: console